 Anyone can join the Pub Network, and if they’re over 18, they can even partake in adult refreshments.

-Many a problem has been solved or a solution found whilst “talking” (this is similar to texting and messaging) and drinking within the Pub Network—even by country premiers!
+Many a problem has been solved or a solution found whilst “talking” (similar to texting and messaging) and drinking within the Pub Network.

 Next to tea-drinking, talking and drinking in the Pub Network is probably the second-most-popular activity in Britain.